 A walk through the town reveals a generous number of quality restaurants, and boutique shops are in abundance.
 Much of this activity is along the foreshore, the ideal setting for a picnic.

 The scenery is fantastic and there are countless vantage points to take in the beautiful views of Akaroa and its harbour, which is famous for its wildlife.
 Akaroa is the only place in the world where you can swim with Hector's dolphins - the world's smallest and rarest - and this is an experience you'll treasure for years to come.

 If you would rather stay out of the water, you can watch dolphins from the boat or take a nature tour where fur seals, white-flippered and yellow-eyed penguins and other birds can also be spotted.

-The likes of walking and tramping, swimming, surfing, sailing, horse trekking, fishing, kayaking and mountain biking should keep you busy.
+The likes of walking and tramping, farm tours, swimming, surfing, sailing, horse trekking, fishing, kayaking and mountain biking should keep you busy.

 At a more relaxed pace, the Akaroa Museum delves into the town's Maori history and its French connection.
 Or you could take an audio tour to learn about the past while enjoying a pleasant stroll around Akaroa.

 If you're a food and wine devotee, then dining among the vines at a Marlborough winery is an absolute must.
 It's well known that the region produces amazing sauvignon blanc, but to really take advantage of Marlborough's tasty treats, you need to indulge in a meal at a picturesque winery.

 It's been said that no wine anywhere in the world tastes like the wine of Marlborough - the balance of extraordinary purity and intensity of flavours and aroma is superb.
 When you dine at a vineyard, an expert will be able to recommend one of these exquisite local wines to complement each dish, taking your meal to another level altogether.